-The SRAS frameworks require procured SRAS to be capable of reliably restoring each subnetwork within the timeframes of the SRS.
+The SRAS frameworks require procured SRAS to be capable of reliably restoring each sub-network within the timeframes of the SRS.
 The Commission has considered whether removing these definitions of primary or secondary SRAS will have any impact on the reliability of system restoration.
-Given that under the Commission's draft more preferable rule AEMO will be required to meet a subnetwork level aggregate reliability requirement defined in the SRS, removing these terms should not have any negative consequences on the reliability of system restoration.
+Given that under the final rule AEMO will be required to meet a sub-network level aggregate reliability requirement defined in the SRS, removing these terms should not have any negative consequences on the reliability of system restoration.